Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 * Product Name - The display name for the product in the WebUI
 * Product state of the selected version
 * Product version - The most recent version available.
-Coan be empty if product is not released
+Can be empty if product is not released
 * Product icon - The icon / image representing the product, if any
 * Logical Name - Uniquely identifies the product
 * Owner - The team owner of the product